A parallel-in-time preconditioner for Crank-Nicolson discretization of a parabolic optimal control problem: Numerical Results

 Recall that the purpose of solving the Schur complement system \eqref{origschurcmpsys} (or equivalently \eqref{precschurcmpsys}) is to compute $[p_{\tau,h}^{\rm T},y_{\tau,h}^{\rm T}]^{\rm T}$ in \eqref{kktinversform}.
 Let $p_{\tau,h}^{*}$ ($y_{\tau,h}^{*}$) denote the approximate solution to $p_{\tau,h}$ ($y_{\tau,h}$).
 Then, we define the error measure as

-Denote by `NoU', the number of unknowns of the preconditioned Schur complement system \eqref{precschurcmpsys}.
-In other words, `NoU' represents the integer $N\times J$.
 Denote by `Iter', the iteration number of the PCG solver.
 Denote by `CPU', the computational time in unit of second.
-Denote by PCG-${\bf P}_{\alpha}$ (PCG-${\bf P}$) the PCG solver with preconditioner ${\bf P}_{\alpha}$ (${\bf P}$) for the Schur complement system. \begin{example} {\rm In this example, we consider the minimization problem \eqref{optcontrlprob} with
+Denote by PCG-${\bf P}_{\alpha}$ (PCG-${\bf P}$) the PCG solver with preconditioner ${\bf P}_{\alpha}$ (${\bf P}$) for the Schur complement system.